kinoooshnik/vs_plugin_search_for_errors_on_stackoverflow/README.md

 # Search for errors on stackoverflow
-The Search for errors on stackoverflow extension lets you search your error in a few taps.
+This extension allows you to quickly find your error on stackoverflow.
 ## Usage
-When you have error in problems tab:
+When you have an error inside problems tab:
 1. Open Command Palette `Ctrl+Shift+P`
-2. Start enter *searchForErrorOnStackoverflow* сhoose our extension's command
+2. Search for command `Search for error on stackoverflow`
-3. Choose exception you want to find on stackoverflow After this steps must be opened the browser with your exception request.
+3. Choose the error you want to find

+After that, opens a browser with search results.